Sc00tFox/Blog/uploads/README.md

-The directory under the photo, audio or video
+The directory where you put your posts or attachments, like photos, videos and audio files